Mitsuoka Galue: Third series

-The fourth generation Galue was released in 2010 and based on the Nissan Teana J32.
+The fourth-generation Galue was released in 2010 and was based on the Nissan Teana J32.
 The car was lengthened 100 mm and the front styling was again modified.
 The interior was nearly identical to the Teana save for the steering wheel badge.
-In 2012 the 3.5L V6 engine was dropped and there were various exterior and interior changes.
-A limited edition model, the Galue Vigore, was released in 2013.
+In 2012 the 3.5L V6 engine was dropped, and there were various exterior and interior changes.
+A limited-edition model, the Galue Vigore, was released in 2013.
 Based on the 25LX trim, it had Alcantara seats and lace curtains for the rear doors as well as a BOSE surround sound radio.